akka/akka/akka-docs-dev/rst/scala/stream.rst

 ----------------------
 **TODO - write me (feel free to move around as well)**

+When constructing flows and graphs in Akka streams think of them as preparing a blueprint, an execution plan.
+Stream materialization is the process of taking a stream description (the graph) and allocating all the necessary resources it needs in order to run.
+In the case of Akka streams this often means starting up Actors which power the processing, but is not restricted to that - it could also mean opening files or socket connections etc. – depending on what the stream needs.

+Materialization is triggered at so called "terminal operations".
+Most notably this includes the various forms of the ``run()`` and ``runWith()`` methods defined on flow elements as well as a small number of special syntactic sugars for running with well-known sinks, such as ``foreach(el => )`` (being an alias to ``runWith(Sink.foreach(el => ))``.

 MaterializedMap
 ^^^^^^^^^^^^^^^
 **TODO - write me (feel free to move around as well)**